The WordPress Customizer is such a powerful assistant in building a unique and appealing website.

 The question is, how can you fix the WordPress Customizer not working?

 In this article, we will be spelling out why your WordPress customizer stops working as well as suggesting some workable solutions.

 Why WordPress Customizer Not Working and How to Fix

-There could be a few reasons why your WordPress Customizer doesn’t work.
-It could be due to the plugin conflict (conflict between 2 plugins), plugin script error in your preview, or the 500 – Internal Server Error.
+There are a few reasons why your WordPress Customizer doesn’t work.
+It could be due to plugin conflicts (conflict between 2 plugins), plugin script errors in your preview, or the 500 – Internal Server Error.

-Every culprit behind the faulty Customizer will be identified and listed below, along with the effective answer.
+Every culprit behind the faulty Customizer will be identified and listed below, along with some effective measures.

-However, before we get started, make sure that you update your WordPress, active themes, and plugins to the latest version, as well as backing up your website.
+However, before we get started, make sure that you update your WordPress, update themes and plugins to the latest version, as well as back up your website.
 Whenever you’re done preparing, we’re good to go!